 Wisconsin Swimming, Inc.

-Policy 24: Annual Wisconsin Swimming House of Delegates Meeting
+Policy 24: Annual and Regular Wisconsin Swimming House of Delegates Meetings

-Effective Date: September 1, 2014 Last Revision Date: June 28, 2022
+Effective Date: Upon adoption and approval of April 2023 Bylaws changes Last Revision Date: 10/25/2022

 Scope: Effective September 1, 2014, the mandatory Annual House of Delegates Meeting for Wisconsin Swimming, Inc., will commence.
 At the Annual Meeting, the following will occur: election of Officers of Wisconsin Swimming, voting on the Fall/Winter Meet Schedule and LSC Championship meets, participation in relevant education sessions regarding LSC and Club administration.

-Annual and Regular Meeting
+Annual and Regular Meetings

 The annual meeting of the House of Delegates of Wisconsin Swimming, Inc., shall be held in the spring of each year, or as determined by the Board of Directors.
 Reasonable efforts will be made to avoid swimming-related scheduling conflicts with the date selected for the Annual Meeting.
-Regular meetings of the House of Delegates may be held on the fourth Tuesday of the months of January and October, more often if circumstances dictate and called by the Board of Directors or General Chair.
+Regular meetings of the House of Delegates may be held in accordance with a schedule adopted by the Board of Directors.

 At the annual meeting, the following LSC business shall be conducted: